St. Vincent (musician): 2016–2019: Masseduction

-2020–present: Daddy's Home
+2020–2023: Daddy's Home

 In 2020, St. Vincent was credited as a guitarist on "Texas Man" and as a co-writer on "Young Man" with the Chicks, Antonoff, and Justin Tranter for the Chicks' eighth studio album Gaslighter.
 In August 2020, St. Vincent collaborated with Japanese musician Yoshiki to release a classical arrangement of "New York".
 In October 2020, St. Vincent's online instruction class on Creativity and Songwriting was added to the MasterClass series.
 In late 2020, St. Vincent was featured on the track "Chalk Tablet Towers" from the first season of the Song Machine project by Gorillaz.

 On December 15, 2020, St. Vincent announced she would be releasing her sixth studio album in 2021.
 On February 25, 2021, street posters revealed the Daddy's Home album would be released on May 14, 2021.
 The album's first single "Pay Your Way in Pain" was released March 4, 2021, along with a music video.
-In a profile with The Forty-Five in March 2021, St. Vincent revealed the theme of Daddy's Home was her father's release from prison:"People have grown up.
-I would rather be the one to tell my story," she says.
-"My father's release from prison is a great starting point, right?"

 The album's second single "The Melting of the Sun" was released April 1, 2021, alongside a lyric video.
 Two days later St. Vincent was the musical guest on Saturday Night Live, performing both "Pay Your Way in Pain" and "The Melting of the Sun".

 St. Vincent starred in the 2020 psychological thriller film The Nowhere Inn, featuring a script written by her and Carrie Brownstein, about a fictional attempt to make a documentary on St. Vincent's musical career.
 Additionally, she wrote the film's soundtrack, releasing on digital streaming services on September 17, 2021, and later on limited vinyl on April 23, 2022, as part of Record Store Day.
 She contributed a cover of the Metallica song "Sad but True" to the charity tribute album The Metallica Blacklist, released in September 2021.

 On April 3, 2022, Daddy's Home won the award for Best Alternative Music Album at the 64th Annual Grammy Awards.
 On June 3, 2022, St. Vincent released her cover of Lipps Inc.'s "Funkytown" appearing on the soundtrack for Illumination's film Minions: The Rise of Gru.
+On February 13, 2023, St. Vincent joined Yoshiki on stage at Royal Albert Hall to perform an orchestral version of "New York".
+In September 2023, St. Vincent performed in the music documentary film Yoshiki: Under the Sky.